 Camping permits are required and fees apply.
 A camping tag with your booking number must be displayed at your campsite.

-Domestic animals are not permitted in Charon Point Regional Park.
+Domestic animals are not permitted in Charon Point Conservation Park.

 Climate and weather

 This region has a tropical climate, with an average summer temperature of about 32 °C. However summer daytime temperatures can exceed 40 °C. Winters are mild and often dry, with an average temperature of about 20 °C.

 Fuel and supplies

 Fuel and supplies are available at Marlborough on the Bruce Highway.
 For more information see the tourism information links below.

 - There are currently no park alerts for this park.